50 Interesting & Fun Facts About Arizona State You Should Know

 When you don't see the moniker "Copper State" around, you'll likely notice Arizona's other nickname, the "Grand Canyon State."
 That's due to it being the home of Grand Canyon National Park.

-Due to its size, you're able to see parts of the canyon from Utah and Nevada.
-However, Arizona offers the best and widest views of this national landmark.
+Due to its size, you can see parts of the canyon from Utah and Nevada.
+However, Arizona offers the best and most expansive views of this national landmark.

-While many different flowers are able to grow and thrive in Arizona, the official state flower is specific to the state.
-The saguaro flower grows on the saguaro cactus, one of the most important plants in Arizona.
+While many different flowers can grow and thrive in Arizona, the official state flower is the Saguaro cactus blossom.
+This flower grows on the Saguaro cactus, one of the most important plants in Arizona.

 Since 1931, the flower has been recognized as a symbol for the area.
 The flowers are white and waxy in texture, making them easily recognizable.

 The Navajo Native Americans have a long and rich history and culture.
-They were key to US victories during WWII and have contributed to much of the state culture in Arizona.
+They were crucial for US victories during WWII and have contributed to much of the state culture in Arizona.

 So, it's no surprise that the Navajo Nation reservation, the largest reservation in the country, is within Arizona territory.
 Due to the size of the reservation, it also spans parts of Utah and New Mexico.